-The Upfront Pricing Wave
+The Upfront Pricing Phenomenon

 I distinctly remember someone once telling me that they hadn’t gone to a primary care physician in years because they didn’t know how much it was going to cost.
 Not that they knew and couldn’t afford it - they actually didn’t know.
 In fact…it was actually included in the premiums they were already paying!